-The Allied War Veterans’ Council of South Boston cordially invites you to our
+The South Boston Allied War Veterans Council cordially invites you to our

-Mail: Send check made out to Allied War Veterans Council of South Boston, P.O.
+- Mail: Send check made out to South Boston Allied War Veterans Council, P.O.
 Box 351 South Boston, MA 02127